chapulina/simslides/README.md

 TODO

+* Move global vars to Common
 * Document all API
-* Update classic's ImportDialog not to use prefix

 Future